 RSLC has the potential to affect project performance over time.
 RSLC is how the height of the ocean rises or falls relative to the land at a particular location.
 The study area is projected to experience relative sea level rise, as described in Chapter 3.
 In accordance with Engineer Regulation (ER) 1100-2-8162 "Incorporating Sea Level Change in Civil Works Programs" (December 31, 2013) and Engineering Pamphlet (EP) 1100-2-1 "Procedures to Evaluate Sea Level Change: Impacts, Responses, and Adaptation" (June 30, 2019), the alternative plans described in Chapter 5 were formulated, evaluated, and compared based upon one RSLC projection, since plan selection is not sensitive to RSLC.
-The USACE "low" RSLC projection was used for the analysis.
-Please note, the performance of the selected plan was evaluated under the low, intermediate, and high rate of RSLC to consider the costs and economic performance of the plan.
+The USACE "low" RSLC projection was used for the analysis in order to arrive at a selected plan.
+Please note, the performance of the selected plan was evaluated under the low, intermediate, and high rate of RSLC in Chapter 7 to consider the costs and economic performance of the plan.
+In order to provide a plan that addresses RSLC, the Recommended Plan identifies the costs and benefits associated with the intermediate rate of RSLC.

-Table 2 and Table 3 summarizes the project costs and economic benefits under the "low" RSLC projection.
+Table 2 summarizes the project costs and economic benefits under both the "low" RSLC projection, which reflects the analysis used in plan selection, and the intermediate RSLC projection, which are reflected in the Recommendations.
 Costs and economic benefits of the Recommended Plan were subsequently developed using all three USACE RSLC projections: the "low," "intermediate," and "high."
 The analysis was performed in accordance with ER 1100-2-8162 and EP 1100-2-1, in order to understand the sensitivity of costs, economic benefits, and residual damages under the three RSLC projections.
 The results of the analysis are presented in Table 4 of this Executive Summary, as well as Chapter 7.
+In order to provide a plan that accounts for RSLC, this report presents the costs and benefits of the Recommended Plan for intermediate rate of RSLC, which will serve as the basis for project authorization.
 The cost estimates have been itemized to account for the increased cost for renourishment as a line-item for RSLC adaptation costs.
 The entire FIMP project includes a Monitoring and Adaptive Management Plan (MAMP) to allow for project adaption.
 Adaptation to RSLC is a component of the MAMP.
 It is acknowledged that given the potential for RSLC greater than for the low RSLC projection that authorizing an adaptation cost would be warranted.
 Specific modifications to the project would be addressed through the MAMP, and may require further analysis if determined to be outside the scope described in this report.